digitaldrummerj/fluentconf-ionic-workshop/README.md

 ## Slides

 The slides for the workshop include the Ionic overview as well as all of the coding steps is available at [https://slides.com/digitaldrummerj/ionic-workshop-fluent/](https://slides.com/digitaldrummerj/ionic-workshop-fluent/)

+The completed todo list app is in the todo-completed folder.